SymbolNotFound/hexaban/data/README.md

 This has enough structural complexity to justify an automated approach and at a scale that is a little too onerous for humans, but a tiny amount for computation (~150 puzzles would take weeks to months to convert coordinates by hand, and would likely include several errors).
+It would take less time to write the automation and run it than it would to do the entire task by hand.

 Parsing a data format is something that is common enough to be practical, tricky enough to provide a challenge, and yet (in this case) demands no exotic data structures or complicated math.
-It can be solved without relying on another library to do the work (and in this case, defining a formal grammar and interpreting that would be more work than writing a hand-rolled parser such as I did, so I can encourage directly writing a parser for it).
+It can be solved without relying on another library to do the work (and in this case, defining a formal grammar and interpreting these puzzles would be more work than hand-rolling a parser such as I did, so I can encourage directly writing a parser for it).
 I did dig up one example of a Python library for parsing hexobans (along with soko- and tri-) [sokoenginepy], you could use it as a second reference implementation, but it is scarce on comments.